• Skip to primary navigation

 • We use a MAHA Powerex C9000 and have batteries working well after many years.

 • Rechargeable give a lower voltage and higher current.
-Make sure they are inserted into the battery case the right way around.
+Make sure they are inserted into the battery case the right way around, or they could damage the case.

 • We prefer to use recharegable, but we can’t be responsible for any problems if you use them.